Next: Ravenscar Profile, Previous: Ada Tasks, Up: Ada [Contents][Index]

 When inspecting a core file, as opposed to debugging a live program, tasking support may be limited or even unavailable, depending on the platform being used.
 For instance, on x86-linux, the list of tasks is available, but task switching is not supported.
-On Tru64, however, task switching will work as usual.

-On certain platforms, including Tru64, the debugger needs to perform some memory writes in order to provide Ada tasking support.
+On certain platforms, the debugger needs to perform some memory writes in order to provide Ada tasking support.
 When inspecting a core file, this means that the core file must be opened with read-write privileges, using the command ‘"set write on"’ (see Patching).
 Under these circumstances, you should make a backup copy of the core file before inspecting it with GDB.